nikipi/academic-kickstart/content/authors/admin/_index.md

   url: "https://public.wmo.int/en"

 # Short bio (displayed in user profile at end of posts)
+# bio: Research in the Fuhrman Lab focuses on microbial biodiversity and how viruses, bacteria, archaea, protists, and primary producers interact to shape the network of microorganisms functioning in the marine environment.

+interests:
+- Development Economics
+- Data-Driven Policy
+- Text as Data
+- Information Management
+- Policy Evaluation

 # Social/Academic Networking
-# For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
+# For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social: